 In this category, as well, are motion-activated disturbances like a fake owl that starts making noise when a deer crosses its path.
 Some people use motion activated radios, too.
 Any of these will work for a while, but eventually the deer will get used to them, too, and these devices will lose their effectiveness.

 You can elect to use a barrier to deter deer.
 If you put up a fence, it has to be at least ten feet tall.
 I recently priced 120 linear feet of six foot tall fence and it was unbelievably expensive.
 I can only imagine what ten-foot-tall fence would cost.
 Another type of barrier is deer netting.
 You drape deer netting right on top of your trees and shrubs you would like to keep the deer from eating.
 The problem with netting is that, unless the plant is a very dense, dark evergreen, you can still see the netting.
 Additionally, because the netting is directly on top of the plant, deer can still nibble a bit on the plant.

 Why Put out Repellent Now?

 Deer repellents are really the most cost-effective, and effective way to keep deer from eating your plants this winter.
 If you value your arborvitae , you need to protect them, especially in the winter when few other food sources for deer make them hungry and willing to eat almost anything.
 Have you ever driven through a neighborhood and it looks like someone used an out of control chainsaw to prune their shrubs--from the bottom, up?
 That would be deer damage, and it isn't pretty.
 Your yews, viburnum, euonymus, hydrangeas, and roses are also tasty snacks.
 If deer munch your beloved shrubs to the ground during the winter, they won't look so good come spring, and could have a hard time bouncing back.

-Now, before it is too late, apply your All-Season Deer Repellent so that you have plants, and not deer-stripped twigs, in your yard this winter.
+Now, before it is too late, apply your I Must Garden Deer Repellent so that you have plants, and not deer-stripped twigs, in your yard this winter.